Formula One drivers from Italy: Notable former drivers

 Alessandro Zanardi won two Indy Car championships but was unable to find success in Formula One.
 He drove in four races across 1991 and 1992 before securing a full-time drive with Lotus in 1993.
 He finished five races with a best result of sixth before a crash ended his season early.
 Zanardi returned the following year but did not win a single point and was unable to secure a drive for 1995.
 On leaving the sport he embarked on a very successful career in Indy Car before returning for one final, and very poor, season in 1999.

+Antonio Giovinazzi debuted in Formula 1 in 2017 with Sauber, after Pascal Wehrlein had suffered a back injury at the Race of Champions during pre-season.
+He finished 12th at the Australian Grand Prix, but crashed from the Chinese Grand Prix.
+He would not come back to Formula 1 until 2019, with Alfa Romeo, and had three poor seasons, with his 5th place in the 2019 Brazilian Grand Prix as his best result.
+After leaving Alfa Romeo, he joined Haas as a reserve driver for 2022.
+However, he left the following year to race at the World Endurance Championship with Ferrari AF Corse.
+In 2023, alongside his teammates James Calado and Alessandro Pier Guidi, he won the 24 Hours of Le Mans on board the #51 Ferrari 499P, and became world champion two years later.

 Lella Lombardi is the only woman to have finished a Formula One race in a points-scoring position.
 She was first entered for the 1974 British Grand Prix with Brabham but failed to qualify, returning to the sport in 1975 with March.
 She became the first woman to qualify for a race when she secured a place on the grid at the 1975 South African Grand Prix.
 Later in the year, at the Spanish Grand Prix, she was running in sixth place when the race was stopped due to an accident.
 With the race not yet halfway through half points were awarded and Lombardi was awarded half a championship point.
 She was unable to win any further points and neither has any other female driver since.